tinitiateprime/python/python-core-language/python-strings/python_strings.md

 tutorials by tinitiate.com, This is a multi line string as you can see using single quotes'''

-# print the sthe above strings
+# Print the above strings
 print(var_string_1)
 print(var_string_2)
 print(var_string_3)